timker/docs/docs/_documentation/Swagger-API.md

 [ApiMember(ExcludeInSchema=true)]
 ```

+### Exclude Services from Metadata Pages

-Or exclude entire Services from showing up in Swagger or any other Metadata Services (i.e. Metadata Pages, Postman, NativeTypes, etc) by annotating **Request DTO's** with:
+To exclude entire Services from showing up in Swagger or any other Metadata Services (i.e. Metadata Pages, Postman, NativeTypes, etc), annotate **Request DTO's** with:

 ```csharp
 [Exclude(Feature.Metadata)]